Nokku-Organization/CI-CD/1.source-control/github/README.md

+## GIT
+- Git is a open-source-tool,version control which doesn't give UI
+- But Github,codecommit,bitbucket can be taken as UI services built on Git
+- Free and open-source distributed version control system.
+- Supports non linear distributed workflows
+- Provide data assurance for developing software
+- Created by Linux Torvalds, creator of Linux in 2005

+## Github
+- Code hosting platform for collabaration and version control
+- Built on Git

+We need to install git for using github

 ## There are three areas:
  base directory->staging-area(like a box, so we add to box by 'git add' command. we can change those changes done in this area)->permenatant storage(.git,like a mail.
 After packing in a box we can send a mail.once sent to this stage changes can't be reverted.'git commit -m "message-log"' command can be used to push